drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 featured: true

 ---
-{{< figure library="true" src="de-epops.jpg" title="Image from Eleazar Albin, A Natural History of Birds, Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life, London, 1731" lightbox="true" >}}
+{{< figure library="true" src="de-epops.jpg" title="Image from Eleazar Albin, *A Natural History of Birds, Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life*, London, 1731" lightbox="true" >}}

 ## Introduction